mullrich192/Project-Ocular-Disease-Intelligent-Recognition/README.md

 Other diseases/abnormalities (O)

 ## Project objective
 This project aims to develop a classification model for fundus diseases with creating a robust classifier capable of accurately categorizing the given images into multiple disease types.
-The data information is in the attached excel file.